-One of the objectives of the BYOD (Bring Your Own Device) Scheme and Equity schemes is to ensure that students have access to ICT devices to assist with their learning.
+One of the objectives of the BYOD (Bring Your Own Device) Scheme is to ensure that students have access to ICT devices to assist with their learning.

-The User Agreement and Charter outlines the expectations and responsibilities of all parties regarding the schemes, as well as suggested minimum specifications for devices.
+The User Agreement and Charter outlines the expectations and responsibilities of all parties regarding the scheme, as well as suggested minimum specifications for devices.

 Questions related to this can be directed to the Deputy Principal, Narelle Hayne.